frictionlessdata/tabulator-py/CONTRIBUTING.md

 To check the project against Python style guide:

 ```
-$ make review
+$ make lint
 ```

 ## Testing

-To run tests with coverage check:
+To run tests with coverage:

 ```
 $ make test